 Nicholas realizes it is another elaborate prank.
 Nicholas and the girl take a

 lift, that only the CRS key can start, but then the lift gets stuck and they

 have to climb out.
 They find themselves inside CRS and the alarm goes off.

 They run through narrow and dark alleys chased by the police and finally

 escape the police dogs.

-Nicholas is beginning to suspecting everybody of being part of the game.
+Nicholas is beginning to suspect everybody of being part of the game.

-In his hotel room Nhicolas finds compromising video and pictures and drugs.
+In his hotel room Nicholas finds compromising video, pictures and drugs.